edriessen/avicii-project/README.md

 # 2. Scatter plot visualisation to review the sentiment data

-I've created a class to help you visualise the data.
+I've created a class to help you visualise the data in various ways.

 First, we will discuss the scatter plot.
-A visualisation that helps you explore the sentiment data and get familiar with the results.
-(You can review `run-example.py` if reading isn't your thing.)
+This visualisation helps you explore the sentiment data and get familiar with the results.
+You can review `run-example.py` for a working sample.

 The first thing you'll need to do is load the results from your analysis into a dataframe.
 And after that, create an instance of the VisualiseSentiment class: